dnslink-std/test/README.md

 6. Optionally, your implementation may support standard log messages and/or codes for debugging why a dnslink entry can not found.
 To enable this you need to also return a `log` object that contains all the log entries and run the tests with the `--enable log` flag: `$ dnslink-test --enable log -- my-impl`.
+7. While developing you can use `--skip` or `--only` to disable/enable specific tests in order to make development more comfortable.

 The list of rules that an implementation needs to cover is defined in [`./integration-tests.js`](./integration-tests.js).